 One Sunday morning, Prithvi (name changed), wearing lungi, shirt, and running shoes, rode into our colony on a bicycle.
 He had 2 simian companions, Krishna (a male) and Radha (a female).
 They were here to earn their bread and butter for that day…

-The day held out great promise, since their audience consists of mostly small children and on Sundays, they don’t go to school; they remain at home.
+The day held out great promise, since it was a Sunday and their main audience, the little children, were at home, enjoying their weekly off.
 As soon as he saw a group of children playing outside a house, he decided that that was where he would begin their day’s work.

 He parked his bicycle near that spot and sat down.
 He took out his damru and began playing it with his one free hand, the other holding on to the chained couple.
 Krishna and Radha couple took their cue from him and, with a dazed look in their eyes, obediently performed all the acrobatic and mimicry acts as per his instructions.
 Radha’s performance was limited to only those acts where a female character was also required, like when Krishna gets married and his bride refuses to leave her parents’ home.
 All the performances were very smooth without any hiccup whatsoever.